aynry/MoneyMate/README.md

 We welcome contributions from the community to help improve MoneyMate.
 If you encounter any bugs, have feature requests, or would like to contribute code, please submit a pull request or open an issue on GitHub.

 # License
 MoneyMate is licensed under the MIT License.
-See the LICENSE.md file for details.
+See the a [LICENSE.md](https://github.com/aynry/MoneyMate/blob/main/LICENSE) file for details.